quacksouls/aurora/doc/duke-duchess.md

+---
-# The Duke and the Duchess
+title: The Duke and the Duchess
+---

 Use Aurora's skill points to get Elevate Damage, which increases an ally's damage output by 25% for four turns.
 Use Golem's skill points to get at least